 For every starting group we will plan information sessions throughout the academic year.
-You will be informed about these via different channels like the announcements by the study advisers on Brightspace and the Student Services Centre (SSC) and also the Newsletters which are published at the start of every block.
+You will be informed about these via different channels like the announcements by the study advisers and the student service centre (SSC) and also the Newsletters which are published at the start of every block.
 Make sure to inform yourself via these channels.

 ONLINE CONVERSION COURSE

 offered to you before the start of the programme.
 Whether this applies to you, can be found in your Decision (Admission) letter.
-If you are not required to take this course, but you would like to refresh your knowledge by reviewing this course, please enrol yourself for the designated group number, which can be found in the Prospectus.
+If you are not obliged to take this course, but you would like to refresh your knowledge in this field by reviewing this course, please contact the Student Service Centre.

 General Information session: Institute and programme information.